 Part 48: Christmas and Purgatory.
 I just discovered an article written in 2003 by an author I respect more and more: Christmas Seen As Best Time To Pray For Release Of The Holy Souls In Purgatory.
 After all, it’s the season of hope and for giving gifts.
 What better gift is there than the gift of release from Purgatory into Heaven?
 And all we have to do is pray for them.

 Part 49: Merry Christmas!
 Tonight I’m reading a homily by St. Augustine of Hippo, On the Nativity, and watching The Chosen Special Christmas Episode.
-No at the same time, of course.
+Not at the same time, of course.
 Links in the post.

 Part 50: Afterword.
-We’re looking back at the series that began as a post for November, then became a series for the month, and finally ran weekly for several months.
+We’re looking back at the series that began as a post for November, then became a series for the month, and finally ran weekly series for several months.
 In this post I’ll highlight some of the ones that I think are most important in understanding what the Church teaches about the soul, and what some of the finest minds have thought about the soul, from the Biblical writers and others onward into our own day.
 Posted on the last night of the year.
 And what a year it was!

 Back to All Series TOC